Abqaiq: Terrorism and security

 Abqaiq was the site of a terrorist attack attempt by al-Qaeda on 24 February 2006, targeting the oil processing facility.
 The 250-hectare complex can process 7 million barrels of oil a day.
 According to Ali Al-Naimi, "One of the cars exploded at the outer perimeter gate after guards fired on it.
 The second car made it through the first gate but also exploded under fire in a parking area.
 Both of the terrorists were killed."
 News of the attack pushed oil prices up by 2 dollars.
 The damage, however, was immediately contained by Saudi Aramco.
 According to Khalid R. al-Rodhan of the Center for Strategic and International Studies, "even if some of the facilities were destroyed, Saudi Aramco has claimed that it has backup and redundant facilities to produce at near capacity".
 In a report about the incident, he concludes that "the attack against Abqaiq should not be seen as a turning point in either Saudi stability or the global energy market.
 Rather, it is evidence that al-Qaeda and other extremists groups will stop at nothing to disturb the global economy and international peace.
 It also signals that al-Qaeda is changing tactics to attack an area that will garner most attention and inflict most damage on the Saudi leadership, the U.S., and the international community."

 However, a moderate to severe attack on Abqaiq would slow production from an average of 6.8 Moilbbl a day to 1 Moilbbl.
 The chief purpose of Abqaiq is to remove hydrogen sulfide from crude oil and reduce the vapor pressure, making the crude safe to be shipped in tankers.
 Abqaiq is the world's largest facility for this stabilization.

 On 14 September 2019 Abqaiq was attacked.
 The Houthis claimed responsibility, stating that they were retaliating for the Saudi Arabian-led intervention in Yemen.
 The United States government claimed that instead the attack may have originated in Iraq or Iran, stating that the impacts were consistent with an attack from that direction.
 No casualties were reported, and the damage cut Saudi Arabia's oil output by half, or 5% of the global oil supply.

+On 27 July 2026, the Abqaiq oil processing facility was attacked once again during the 2026 Iran war.
+Causing a temporary suspension of the operations.
+The Houthis claimed responsibility for the attack.